Hugh Grant: Sport

 As a young boy, he played rugby union on his school's first XV team at centre and also played football.
-He is a fan of Fulham.
-He continued to play in a Sunday-morning football league in south-west London after college and remains an "impassioned Fulham supporter".
+He is a lifelong supporter of Fulham, He continued to play in a Sunday-morning football league in south-west London after college and remains an "impassioned Fulham supporter".
 He is also a supporter of Italian club Como.
 His other interests include tennis and snooker.

 In 2011, the BBC apologised after Grant made an offhand joke about homosexuality and rugby when he was invited into the commentary box during coverage of an England v Scotland game at Twickenham Stadium.
 Talking about playing rugby during his school days, Grant said: "I discovered it hurt less if you tackled hard than if you tackled like a queen".

 Relationships with co-stars

 In 2018, Grant mentioned the on-set tension that he and Robert Downey Jr. had, stating: "He [Downey] hated me.
 He took one look at me and wanted to kill me.
 I was so hurt."
 After Grant confirmed their decades-long feud, Downey went on Twitter to publicly make amends with him, to which Grant agreed.

 In addition to the confirmation, Grant also said that he and Drew Barrymore did not get along during production of Music and Lyrics.
 "Well, Drew, I think did hate me a bit.
 But I admired her.
 We just were very different human beings," Grant said.
 "She was very L.A. and I was an old grumpy Londoner.
 The funny thing is, although it was fractionally tense on the set of that film, I think the chemistry is rather good between us.
 Sometimes tension makes a good crackle."
 Barrymore had also been one out of three leading ladies Grant listed whom he did not get along with, the others being Julianne Moore and Rachel Weisz.
-However, on a Graham Norton Show appearance, Grant told Graham Norton he did not know why he mentioned Weisz and he was probably "going for a 'comedy triple'".
+However, on a Graham Norton Show appearance, Grant told Graham Norton he did not know why he mentioned Weisz and he was probably "going for a 'comedy triple.
 He is now on good terms with Barrymore and appeared on The Drew Barrymore Show.

 Grant has praised many other female co-stars, including Sandra Bullock, Sarah Jessica Parker, Emma Thompson, and Meryl Streep, who co-starred with him in Florence Foster Jenkins and was "a genius" according to Grant.
 He referred to his Bridget Jones's Diary co-star Renée Zellweger as "delightful".